Psychological Services & Counselling

 We are an acknowledged and trusted service provider to both Commonwealth and State departments, including Queensland Health, Department of Child Safety, Youth and Women (Qld), Department of Communities, Disability Services & Seniors, Department of Social Services (Commonwealth), Northern Queensland Primary Healthcare Network and the Department of Health (Commonwealth).

 CST’s social workers also help educate and promote mental health and community wellbeing at workshops as well as establish support groups as needed.
 It has a calendar of programs it delivers to the community, targeting areas of education such as domestic violence or parental education workshops.
 These are usually free, or at a very minimal charge.
-CST currently has a specialised maternal and child health program and will begin to implement it from February 2018.

 Home Maintenance Service & Transport